elematic/heximal/packages/expressions/README.md

 ### Operators

-Jexpr supports the following binary and unary operators:
+Heximal Expressions supports the following binary and unary operators:

 - Assignment: `=`
 - Arithmetic operators: `+`, `-`, `*`, `/`, `%`, unary `+` and `-`